 - Ride in the car without the radio playing.

 #3.
-Go For A Date With Yourself.
+Go On A Date With Yourself

 The best way to make the most out of your alone time is to make it a choice.